Easter at La Manga Club: Ways to enjoy your family holiday

 Easter is also a good time to discover and explore the hidden cultural corners of Cartagena.
-On the town website, Port of Cultures, all guided tours, cultural activities, historic buildings, theatres and things going on over Easter can be found.
-The Roman Theatre, The Fort of Christmas, the Panoramic Lift and The Refuge of the Civil War museum are just a few of the fantastic sights to visit with the family.
+The town's website, Port of Cultures, informs you of all the guided tours, cultural activities, historic buildings, theatres and things that are going on over Easter.
+The Roman Theatre, The Fort of Christmas, the Panoramic Lift and The Refuge of the Civil War museum are just a few of the fantastic must-see sights.
+Also starting this month of April, new walking tours around the historical buildings of the Polytechnic University of Cartagena (UPCT), which are located in the headquarters of the Superior Technical School of Industrial Engineering (ETSII) and that previously housed the old Marinería Hospital.
+Some suggestions for all kinds of tastes and for places to visit with the family.

 Junior Club: guaranteed fun for children

 For those days that you don´t fancy leaving the complex, you can enjoy your holiday as a family at La Manga Club with lots of fun for everyone, especially youngsters.
-Situated in the Tennis Centre, the Junior Club is a place that children from 5 to 12 years can take part in daily activities in both the mornings and afternoons led by supervisors specially trained in child care.
+Situated in the Tennis Centre, the Junior Club is a place that children from 5 to 13 years can take part in daily activities in both the mornings and afternoons led by supervisors specially trained in childcare.

-For Easter from 08st to 16th April, the Junior Club has created an extensive programme of activities for children between 5 and 12 years from 9.00 – 18.00.
+For Easter, the Junior Club has created an extensive programme of activities for children between 5 and 13 years, from 9.00 – 18.00, from the 23rd March to the 1st April.
 The youngsters of the family will be able to play detectives, show off their culinary skills with MasterChef or dress up as their favourite superheroes.
-Don´t forget mini golf, sports, a wide range of workshops or the traditional Easter egg hunt!
+Don´t forget crazy golf, sports games, a wide range of workshops and the traditional Easter egg hunt!